webix-hub/docs/data/desktop/custom_serverside.md

 {{sample 40_serverside/01_php_vanila/03_datatable_reordering.html}}

-You can easily get to these parameters to use them for making corresponding database quieries.
+You can easily get to these parameters to use them for making corresponding database queries.

 ~~~php
 $operation = $POST['webix_operation'];